• Home

 It is also a protection against a time when you lose a job or are between jobs.
 Having a couple of months’ worth of regular expenses saved away will act as a buffer when financial strain happens in your life.
 It can be a huge relief to know that your bills can still be paid, even when funds are temporarily not coming in anymore.

 In order to build up a savings account initially and then replenish it when it is used, you need to make depositing in it a regular habit.
 Setting a percentage or a set amount to put into the account for each paycheck will help you budget and stay on track with your goals.
 Another great tip is to set up that transfer of money to happen automatically, so you don’t forget to do it.
-It is just like setting up another automatic bill pay from your bank account, but you are paying yourself instead.
+It is just like setting up another automatic bill payment from your bank account, but you are paying yourself instead.

 Set a Spending Mantra

 When you think of a mantra, you probably think of yoga or meditation.
 There are uses for mantras far beyond that.
-A mantra is just a phrase that sums up a personal belief or goal that you repeat to yourself.
+A mantra is a phrase that sums up a personal belief or goal you repeat to yourself.
 Reiterating this belief or goal frequently helps keep it at the front of your mind, which means that you are more likely to stick with it.

 You can create an effective spending mantra by thinking about one spending habit you would like to change.
 It can be not spending as much on eating out for your meals or getting out of debt.
 Creating a phrase like “I can reach my financial goals by packing my lunch today” or “I will only spend unnecessary money after my credit card bill is paid” will help you to have something to focus on to help break bad habits.
-Writing this down and putting it somewhere, you will see it, or making it the background on your phone will help you stay on track.
+Writing this down and putting it somewhere you will see it or making it the background on your phone will help you stay on track.

 Be Accountable

 Being accountable for your goals and actions is a great way to stay on the right course.
-If no one will know if we don’t meet our goals, then the chance that we stick with them lessens.
+If no one knows if we don’t meet our goals, then the chance that we stick with them lessens.
 Telling a friend about your money goals and then following up with them regularly will give you more accountability.
 Knowing that you will have to report back on how you are doing will make you think twice when you want to fall back into old habits.

 • Bio